-The application form
+The application process

-When reviewing the forms, recruiters are looking for “well-rounded people who've got the grades,” says HR advisor Hayley Halvatzis.
+All candidates – whether they're applying for the summer scheme or directly for a training contract – complete the same application form.
+When reviewing the forms, recruiters are looking for “well-rounded peoplewith a real passion for the law, plenty of team spirit and a drive to make their own mark,” says graduate recruitment manager Hayley Halvatzis.
 How much work experience is necessary?
 “Applicants don't have to have loads, but it helps to have some legal work experience.
-Work experience outside of law is also good if they can demonstrate skills they've learned and show how they're useful for legal practice – customer service skills, for instance, help with developing client relationships.”
+Work experience outside of law is also good if they can demonstrate skills they've learned and show how they're useful for legal practice – customer-service skills, for instance, help with developing client relationships.”

 The vacation scheme

 Vac schemes take place in both the London and Guildford offices across June and July.
-Around 60 shortlisted candidates complete a psychometric test and video interview.Those who make it through to the scheme spend each week in a different practice area.
+Those who make it through to the scheme spend each week in a different practice area.
 Students can list preferences on a form and HR will “do their best” to accommodate their choices.
-According to Halvatzis, the scheme is like “a very mini-training contract.
+According to Hayley, the scheme is like “a very mini-training contract.
 We try and give candidates as much exposure as possible: they'll attend client meetings and do real fee earning work, like research on a case or checking through a document.”
 Candidates have a supervisor, though “they might not be the only person giving them work.
 They also have a trainee mentor for the whole three weeks.”
-There's also a social event every week.
-First, firmwide drinks give candidates a “chance to mix with everyone.”
+There's also a social event every week, with the firm’s summer party taking place during the first week.
+“We are lucky that the summer party coincides with the summer scheme as it means students can get a real feel for the firm and mix with different people.”
 During the second week “we do a more low-key event for scheme participants and trainees, like going to Bounce for table tennis.”
 Finally, there are leaving drinks with partners.